+Exhortation 5.
 Walking by the Spirit and not by the flesh, v19-25: Paul sets out to illustrate the battle that exists between the flesh and the Spirit by listing the outward expressions of both life-styles. i] The first list summarizes the product of the "sinful nature", v19-21.
-It consists of fifteen different evils; by no means a complete list.
+It consists of fifteen different evils - by no means a complete list!
 The "vices" make up four different kinds of evils: "sexual immorality, religious heresy, social conflict and habitual drunkenness", Dumbrell.
 Sexual immorality heads the list and this because of its association with idolatry, but it's the evils of social discord that Paul focuses on.
 The Galatian church is full of discord, dissensions, factions ......, and the like.
-In this verse Paul lists examples of sexual immorality, an issue that takes center stage in the ethics of Judaism.
+In v19 Paul lists examples of sexual immorality, an issue that takes center stage in the ethics of Judaism.

 ta erga (on) "the acts" - the works.
 Nominative subject of the verb to-be.
 "Episodic and disordered ways in which sin manifests itself in the personality", Dumbrell.
 Paul is not just listing identifiable evils, but rather exposing the product of "flesh", as opposed to the product of "Spirit".
 "For Paul, flesh and Spirit were two powers, to modalities of existence, locked in conflict on the battlefield of every individual Christian", George.
 "The effects of the flesh", Martyn.

-fanera adj. "[are] obvious" - plain, known, manifest, clear, obvious.
+fanera adj. "[are] obvious" - [are] plain, known, manifest, clear, obvious.
 Predicate adjective.

-aJtina pro. "-" - which.
+aJtina pro. "-" - which [are].
 Nominative subject of the verb to-be.
 The relative pronoun with the verb to-be serves to express the qualitative aspects of the vices.

 akaqarsia (a) "impurity" - uncleanness, impurity.
 Predicate nominative.
 "Sexual impurity" is probably better than "filthy thoughts", CEV.

-aselgeia (a) "debauchery" - sensuality, indecency.
+aselgeia (a) "debauchery" - sensuality, indecency, licentiousness.
 Predicate nominative.
 "Debauched sexual behavior".

 eidwlolatria (a) "idolatry" - the worship of idols.
 Of course Paul has, on occasions, widened the reach of idolatry: covetousness, Col.3:5; participation in pagan festivals, 1Cor.10:14.